AbodeSaafan/Grace/docs/presentation/MohammedHossainReport.md

 ## Main Weaknesses as a Team Member

 My greatest weakness would likely be my availability for individual coding sessions.
-As I was taking a unique courseload from my team mates and was often busy with non-CSC301 work at home, I wasn't as strong of a presence as I wanted to be on the individual coding front.
+As I took a Math course, and was often busy with non-CSC301 work at home, I wasn't as strong of a presence as I wanted to be on the individual coding front.